Hussi503/Interview-Questions/Kubernetes/Day-1.md

 # 🔴 2.
 What happens internally when you run kubectl apply?

-## 🔴 Direct Interview Answer

 **"When we run kubectl apply, the manifest is sent to the Kubernetes API Server.
 The API Server validates the request and stores the desired state in ETCD.
 The Controller Manager continuously monitors this desired state, and if pods need to be created, the Scheduler selects an appropriate node.
 The Kubelet on that node then communicates with the container runtime to create and start the containers."**

 ---

-## 🔴 Why Do We Need It?
+##  Why Do We Need It?

-🔴 Declarative deployments
+   Declarative deployments

-🔴 Automated reconciliation
+   Automated reconciliation

-🔴 Configuration management
+   Configuration management

-🔴 Infrastructure consistency
+   Infrastructure consistency

 ---

-## 🔴 Production Usage
+## Production Usage

 **"Our CI/CD pipelines use kubectl apply to deploy Deployments, Services, ConfigMaps, and Ingress resources into EKS clusters."**

 ---

-## 🔴 Real-Time Scenario
+##  Real-Time Scenario

 "A Static Pod is a pod that runs directly on a node using a local manifest file rather than being created through the normal Kubernetes deployment process.